Same-sex marriage in Norway: Legislative action

 A bill was proposed on 18 November 2004 by two MPs from the Socialist Left Party to abolish the existing registered partnership law, and make the marriage law gender-neutral.
 The move was withdrawn and replaced by a request that the cabinet further investigate the issue.
 The Conservative cabinet of that time did not look into the issue.
-However, the Stoltenberg's Second Cabinet announced a common, unified marriage act as part of its foundation document, the Declaration of Soria Moria.
+However, the Stoltenberg's Second Cabinet announced a common, unified marriage act as part of its foundation document, the Declaration of Soria Moria (Soria Moria-erklæringen).
 A public hearing was opened on 16 May 2007.

 On 14 March 2008, the Norwegian Government proposed a marriage bill that would give lesbian and gay couples the same rights as heterosexuals, including church weddings (although the law does not oblige any religious community to marry same-sex couples), full joint adoption rights and access to fertility treatments.
 The new legislation would amend the definition of civil marriage to make it gender-neutral.
 On 29 May, the Associated Press reported that two Norwegian opposition parties—the Liberal Party and the Conservative Party—had announced their support for the bill, securing its passage at the vote on 11 June 2008.
 Prior to this, there had been disagreements within the three-party governing coalition over whether the bill had enough support to pass.
 On 11 June, the lower house (Odelsting) approved the legislation by 84 votes to 41.
 Norway's upper house (Lagting) passed the bill with a 23–17 vote on 17 June.
 The King of Norway, Harald V, granted royal assent on 27 June 2008, and the law took effect on 1 January 2009.
 In addition to providing a gender-neutral definition of marriage, the law states that when a woman who is married to another woman becomes pregnant through artificial insemination, the other partner will have all the rights of parenthood "from the moment of conception".

 The first same-sex couple to marry in Norway were Anfinn Bernaas and August Ringmann, who had been together for 25 years, at the Oslo Courthouse on 2 January 2009.
 Article 1 of the Marriage Act (Ekteskapsloven; Náittosláhka) (Note: Gállasjvuohtaláhka; Ektievoetelaake; Naittustilalääki; Solaxarimasko) was amended to read: Two persons of the opposite or of the same sex can enter into marriage.
 (Note: To personer av motsatt eller samme kjønn kan inngå ekteskap.)